 DNCA Finance wishes to develop its methodologies for measuring and analysing data related to global warming:

-- Measurement of carbon footprints, including scope 3 - Methodology for calculating induced temperatures from carbon emitters. - Progressive coverage of the analysis of issuers' transition plans in ABA, for funds holding the ISR label and for issuers under enhanced scrutiny as defined by the V3 ISR label framework.
+- Measurement of carbon footprints, including scope 3 - Methodology for calculating induced temperatures from carbon emitters.

 In addition, DNCA Finance already includes climate issues in its 'Engagement & voting policy', through its support for climate resolutions.